bcgov/data-publication/pages/dpw_bcgw_w_NEW.md

 -------------------------------

-## DATA DEPLOYMENT
+## DATA DEPLOYMENT - DELIVERY AND TEST

 ### BC Data Catalogue Metadata Record

 Each data publication in the BCGW requires a related metadata record in the BC Data Catalogue.
-You or your Business Analyst will use DataBC's metadata management tool to enter the metadata that describes your data.
-For information on creating a BC Data Catalogue Metadata record, visit the [BC Data Catalogue](dps_bcdc.md) section.
+You or your Business Analyst will use the BC Data Catalogue to enter the metadata that describes your data.
+For information on creating a BC Data Catalogue metadata record, visit the [BC Data Catalogue](dps_bcdc.md) section.

 #### Security Profile